perkzen/finanzo/README.md

 - [ ] better error handling
 - [ ] add translations
 - [ ] add tests
+- [ ] add details when click on transaction
 - [ ] fix login when revisiting site (if already logged in redirect to dashboard)